traedamatic/CakePHP2.1-App-Template-/README.md

 This plugin provides two function.

 * "SiteSetting" - You can create custom settings and use them in your app.
-* "DynRoute" function - You can add custom routes for you app.
+* "DynRoute" - You can add custom routes to your app.
 The plugin will automaticlly create the right cakephp routes for you.

 ### Views